A cross between a chewy blondie and moist butter cake, these blondies are studded with white chocolate chips and ribboned with sweet cinnamon sugar!

 - Spoon half the batter into pan.
 It will be a relatively thin layer, but try to spread it across the pan evenly.
 Combine the cinnamon and sugar and sprinkle on top of them bottom layer, reserving 1 Tablespoon for the top.
 Spread the remaining batter over top.
 Some of the cinnamon-sugar will mix into the top layer as you spread it, which is fine.
 Sprinkle the top with remaining cinnamon-sugar.

 - For a 9×9 or 11×7 baking pan, bake for 30-35 minutes or until golden brown and a toothpick inserted in the center comes out clean.
 For a 9×13, bake 22-26 minutes or until golden brown and toothpick inserted in center comes out clean.
 Cool completely for about 1 hour.
-While the bars are cooling, you can make an optional glaze to go on top.
-See how I did it here.

 - Make Ahead & Freezing Instructions: These bars can be made 3 days in advance and kept in an airtight container at room temperature until ready to serve.
 Bars freeze well, up to 3 months.
 Simply thaw overnight in the refrigerator and bring to room temperature before serving.
 Leftover bars can be stored in an airtight container in the refrigerator or at room temperature for up to 1 week.